G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

   - SceneTextContent with editing capabilities
   - SceneTextEditor connecting hook to UI
   - SceneMediaPlayer integrating with ScenePreviewPlayer
+  - SceneVoiceSettings for voice generation settings
+  - SceneTrimControls for media trimming
+  - SceneActions for scene operations
+  - SceneTimingControls for scene duration management
 - ✅ All tests passing after each extraction step

 ### Next Steps:
-- Create remaining UI components (media player, voice settings, actions)
-- Implement proper container component architecture
-- Integrate new components into main SceneComponent
+- Update SceneComponent to use all new components
+- Final cleanup and testing

 ### 3. Extraction of Media Player Section